- Total population: 17 million

-Niger, a landlocked country in West Africa, is prone to political instability, chronic food insecurity and natural crises.
-The IRC helps vulnerable Nigeriens meet urgent needs and provides support to refugees uprooted by violence in neighbouring countries.
+Niger, a landlocked country in West Africa, is prone to political instability, chronic food insecurity and natural disaster.
+The IRC helps vulnerable Nigeriens meet urgent needs and provides support to refugees in neighboring countries and migrants in the desert.

 What caused the current crisis in Niger?

 Since the 1980s, Niger has been ranked at the bottom of the Human Development Index.
-The country continues to be plagued by political instability, natural crises and disease outbreaks.
-Frequent droughts and floods leave farmers struggling to feed millions; over half the population requires food assistance.
+With one of the highest fertility rates placing chronic strain on basic services, the country is plagued by insecurity, disease outbreaks, and violence against women.
+Frequent droughts and floods leave farmers struggling to feed millions.

 What are the main humanitarian challenges in Niger?